Print

 Feel free to cut sweet potatoes in half if very large or to cut down baking time.
 Bake, skin-side up on parchment-lined sheet pan.

 This recipe is very adaptable.
-Feel free to add cooked black beans for protein.
-Just make sure the filling is flavorful- so if adding more ingredients, you may need more salt and spices. 😉
+Feel free to add cooked chicken or other protien, Just make sure the filling is flavorful- so if adding more ingredients, you may need more salt and spices. 😉 Feel free to sub other veggies for the ones listed.

 Nutrition